The Best Small Automatic Cars 2025

 Skoda Fabia (2021-)

-Skoda is a master at offering small cars with the perfect balance of practicality, performance, and running costs, and the Fabia 1.0 TSI with DSG dual-clutch automatic gearbox is a great example.
-Cheaper than rivals such as the Ford Fiesta Powershift or Volkswagen Polo DSG, the Fabia’s seven-speed twin-clutch gearbox is quick to change gear to make the car as efficient as possible, yet it will also drop a couple just as swiftly to aid acceleration.
-The 110bhp 1.0-litre turbo petrol engine has a pleasing note and, together with this gearbox, delivers combined economy of 50.3mpg and 128g/km of CO2.
+The Fabia is cheaper than rivals such as the Ford Fiesta Powershift or Volkswagen Polo DSG and its seven-speed twin-clutch gearbox is quick to change gear to make the car as efficient as possible, yet it will also drop a couple just as swiftly to aid acceleration.
+The 110bhp 1.0-litre turbo petrol engine has a pleasing note and, together with this gearbox, delivers combined fuel economy of 50.3mpg and 128g/km of CO2.

 Skoda Fabia Review